Following the arrival of the railway in 1857, Grange suddenly underwent a complete transformation.

-In addition, some visitors would vary their stay to take advantage of the year round equable climate and savour the medicinal qualities of the local spring water.
+In addition, some visitors would vary their stay to take advantage of the year-round equable climate and savour the medicinal qualities of the local spring water.

-Mentioned in a brochure at the time, Grange was described being the ‘loveliest spot on the Lakeland Coast’.
+Mentioned in a brochure at the time, Grange was described as being the ‘loveliest spot on the Lakeland Coast’.

 One inevitable result of the railway preceding the town is that is acted as a barrier to the sea.

 Moreover, the line effectively limited the growth of large scale developments that has blighted other resorts.

 The mile-long promenade was built as an afterthought in 1902.